-The UK Proposed Civil Partner visa category is for engaged partners of British citizens or persons with indefinite leave to remain who wish to enter into a civil partnership in the UK within 6 months of their arrival.
+The UK Proposed Civil Partner visa category is for engaged partners of British citizens, persons with indefinite leave to remain in the UK or limited leave to remain under Appendix EU or Appendix ECAA who wish to enter into a civil partnership in the UK within 6 months of their arrival.
 An application for a UK Proposed Civil Partner visa must be made from outside the UK.

 Requirements for a UK Proposed Civil Partner visa application

 In order to qualify for a UK Proposed Civil Partner visa, you will need to satisfy UK Visas and Immigration that: